By Rich Loeber

 Think again.
 A malicious program can still get written and installed on your system, hidden away waiting for the right event to come out and strike.
 How, you ask?
 As a trigger program.

 When I heard about this, I was much like most of you thinking that this just didn’t apply to me.
-But then I ran the audit report that IBM is included in IBM i OS.
+But then I ran the audit report that IBM includes in IBM i OS.
 Boy, was I surprised at the number of trigger programs that are installed on our closed development system.
 I thought that the report would come out empty.
 Lo and behold, I got an eleven page report with information on more than 110 trigger programs in place that I had no idea were there.
 Granted, most of them appear to be parts of the IBM i OS, but I did find some application triggers that I did not know were there.
-Fortunately, I found that none of these were malicious, but I had my doubts for a while since one of them was written by a programmer who left our employee under somewhat of a cloud.
+Fortunately, I found that none of these were malicious, but I had my doubts for a while since one of them was written by a programmer who left our employ under somewhat of a cloud.

 The IBM i OS includes a command that lets you keep track of the trigger programs that are installed on your system.
 The command lets you run a master list of all trigger programs and then, periodically, just list the trigger programs that are new or have changed.